Dubrovnik: Airport

 Dubrovnik has its own international airport, located approximately 20 km southeast of Dubrovnik city centre, near Čilipi.
 Dubrovnik Airport is the third busiest airport in Croatia after Zagreb and Split.
 In 2024, Dubrovnik Airport achieved a record number of arrivals with nearly 3 million tourists.
-It's the only airport in Croatia that has direct flights with United States, more specifically with Newark Liberty International Airport in New York City, although seasonal service.

 Port

 Main port in Dubrovnik is located in Gruž and it serves as transport for passenger traffic and tourists.
 As one of Croatia's most prominent ports, it handles a significant amounts of cruise ships, ferries, private yachts and cargo ships.
-Dubrovnik Port is connected with others islands and tows including Split, Rijeka, Komiža, Korčula, Sobra, Pomena, Lopud and Bari in Italy.
+Dubrovnik Port is connected with others islands and towns including Split, Rijeka, Komiža, Korčula, Sobra, Pomena, Lopud and Bari in Italy.
 There is a city harbour in old town of Dubrovnik, which connects Dubrovnik with Lokrum island.

 Buses

 Dubrovnik has a public bus system which connects the airport with the Dubrovnik old main bus station in Gruž.
 In addition, a network of modern, local buses connects all Dubrovnik neighbourhoods running frequently from dawn to midnight including the Municipality of Župa Dubrovnik, the Municipality of Konavle, the Municipality of Dubrovnik Primorje, the Municipality of Ston and the Municipality of Orebić.
 However, Dubrovnik, unlike Croatia's other major centres, is not accessible by rail; until 1975 Dubrovnik was connected to Mostar and Sarajevo by a narrow-gauge railway (760 mm) built during the Austro-Hungarian rule of Bosnia.
 In addition to the railway transit, Dubrovnik had a train system, which was in operation from 1910 to 1970.